Asafhenig1/OpenWeatherMap/README.md

 # Description

-**Project Name**:      Weather Checker Application - OpenWeatherMap **Owner**:             Asaf Henig (asafhenig1@gmail.com) **Github repository**: https://github.com/Asafhenig1/OpenWeatherMap **Description**: Weather Checker Application - This OpenWeatherMap project focuses on the ability to provide users with weather information and exact hour for a provided one or more city names.
+**Project Name**:      Weather Checker Application - OpenWeatherMap

+**Owner**:             Asaf Henig (asafhenig1@gmail.com)

+**Github repository**: https://github.com/Asafhenig1/OpenWeatherMap

+**Overview**: Weather Checker Application - This OpenWeatherMap project focuses on the ability to provide users with weather information and exact hour for a provided one or more city names.